topher200/wafflebot/README.md

    This will:
    - Copy the systemd service and timer files to `/etc/systemd/system/`
    - Enable and start the timer
-   - Set up daily automated runs at midnight Eastern Time
+   - Set up daily automated runs overnight

 ### Manual Control